Foodtasia

 Hi Christine!
 Yes, you're right, the 2X and 3X are automatically built into the wordpress plugin so it may not actually work for every recipe.
 This recipe should be able to be doubled or tripled ok.
 I would add the egg whites slowly though until the dough is the right consistency, in case you don't need to use all of them.

-Mary Cuomo
+2. Mary Cuomo says

 Just made these.
 They were easy to make and came our great.
 This recipe is a keeper!
 Thank you for the detailed instructions!